robocorp/example-windows-element-path/README.md

 ### Basic idea

-The Basic idea of the element path is that any element in the application's element structure can be indexed in a set state of an application.
+The Basic idea of the element path is that any element in the application's element structure can be indexed in a set state given its structure.
 If the application's element structure is changing unpredictably, then even the element path itself can't be used to identify elements.

-The Windows **Calculator** is used here as a sample application to show how the element path works with the `RPA.Windows` library (*Note:* Calculator application provides excellent accessibility properties, so in usual scenarios you don't need to rely on paths given this).
+The Windows **Calculator** is used here as a sample application to show how the element path works with the `RPA.Windows` library.

+*Note:* The Calculator application provides excellent accessibility properties, so in usual scenarios, you don't need to rely on paths given this.

-### Inspecting the element tree and understanding the values
+### Inspecting the element tree and understanding its value

 The code below displays output with the [Print Tree](https://robocorp.com/docs/libraries/rpa-framework/rpa-windows/keywords#print-tree) keyword in the robot file.
-I am specifically logging elements as warnings so that the output is visible both in the terminal and on top of the log file.
+I am specifically logging elements as warnings so that the output is visible in both the terminal and on top of the log file.

 ```robotframework
 Print Tree    log_as_warnings=${True}